Box 13 scandal

-The Box 13 scandal was a political scandal in Jim Wells County, Texas, during the 1948 United States Senate elections, regarding disputed votes in a Democratic primary involving Lyndon B. Johnson and Coke Stevenson.
+The Box 13 scandal was a political scandal in Jim Wells County, Texas, during the 1948 United States Senate elections, regarding disputed votes in a Democratic primary involving future president Lyndon B. Johnson and Coke Stevenson.

 Origins and investigation

 The Texas Democratic Party primary for the U.S. Senate, held in July 1948, was hotly contested and produced an inconclusive result.
 On the day of the runoff election, which was held the following month, Johnson appeared to have lost the Democratic nomination to Stevenson.
 Six days after polls had closed, 202 additional votes were added to the totals for Precinct 13 of Jim Wells County, 200 for Johnson and two for Stevenson.
 This resulted in a narrow lead for Johnson.

 The subsequent recount, handled by the Democratic State Central Committee, took a week.
 Johnson was announced the winner by 87 votes out of 988,295, an extremely narrow margin of victory.
 Suspicions arose that the 202 late ballots were fraudulent.
 The names added to the end of the tally sheet were in alphabetical order and written with the same pen and handwriting.
 Some of the individuals whose names were listed insisted they had not voted that day, and the last person whose name was recorded before the questionable entries stated that when he voted shortly before the polls closed, there had been no one in line behind him.

 Stevenson took the dispute to court, and the case eventually reached the U.S. Supreme Court.
 Johnson prevailed because jurisdiction over naming a nominee rested with the state party, not the federal government.
 A private, non-official investigation found that Johnson had conspired with George Parr, a Democratic Party leader in Texas, to falsify vote totals.
 In the general election, Johnson defeated the Republican nominee, Jack Porter, by a margin of 33.28% and 353,320 votes.